-Has Ukraine retained its leading position in the field of remote work and building remote teams?
+Ukraine was known as the best country for software outsourcing in Europe in 2010.
+What has changed since then?
+Has Ukraine retained its leading position in the field of IT outsourcing and remote work?
 Let's find out.

 Why is setting up a remote development center in Ukraine a smart move for scaling engineering capacity?

 Here are the most significant arguments in favor of working with a Ukrainian remote development team.